AnjaDj/Inter-Process-Communication-in-IIoT-Gateway-Device/README.md

    [Install]
    WantedBy=multi-user.target

-6. Reload systemd to recognise new service
+6. Reload systemd to recognise new service `your_script.service`
    ```bash
    sudo systemctl daemon-reload
 8. Enable new service at system startup